BrainPad/cliboa/docs/modules/csv_column_hash.md

-# HashConvert
+# CsvColumnHash
-Convert date format of columns of a csv file to another date format.
+Hash columns of a csv file with SHA256

 # Parameters
 |Parameters|Explanation|Required|Default|Remarks|